Theoretical Foundations of Ordinal Multidimensional Scaling, Including Internal and External Unfolding: Multidimensional Scaling

 In the usual setting, ordinal MDS can be described as follows: Given a set of row ranks $(r_{ij} : i, j \in [n])$, with each $(r_{i1}, \dots, r_{in})$ being a permutation of $(1, \dots, n)$, and a dimension $p \ge 1$,

 We note that any similarity transformation of a solution is also a solution.

 In regards to the same foundational question of uniqueness (up to a similarity transformation), except for some earlier work in dimension $p=1$ \cite{suppes1955axiomatization, aumann1958coefficients}, the first meaningful contribution appears to be that of \citet{shepard1966metric}.
 To simplify matters, Shepard considered a continuous limit model, as is routinely done in Physics, for example.
 We describe such a model in the following subsection, and elaborate on his reasoning.
-This is the model that inspired the continuous models of \secref{external point continuum} and \secref{external vector continuum}.
+This is the model that inspired our work.
 Further progress was made decades later by \citet{klein}, who considered the finite sample situation described above and derived conditions under which, in the asymptotic limit $n\to\infty$ where the points fill a subset of $\bbR^p$, the solutions are constrained to be similitudes of each other.
-Their results were later refined in some of our own work \cite{arias2017some}.
+We later refined their results in \cite{arias2017some}.